modestyachts/ARS/README.md

 ## Prerequisites for running ARS

-Our ARS implementation relies on Python 3, OpenAI Gym version 0.9.3, mujoco-py 0.5.7, MuJoCo Pro version 1.31, and Ray library for parallel computing.
+Our ARS implementation relies on Python 3, OpenAI Gym version 0.9.3, mujoco-py 0.5.7, MuJoCo Pro version 1.31, and the Ray library for parallel computing.

 To installing OpenAI Gym and MuJoCo dependencies follow the instructions here: https://github.com/openai/gym